Last Night I Dreamt That Somebody Loved Me

-"Last Night I Dreamt That Somebody Loved Me" is a power ballad by the English rock band the Smiths, written by singer Morrissey and guitarist Johnny Marr.
+"Last Night I Dreamt That Somebody Loved Me" is a song by the English rock band the Smiths, written by singer Morrissey and guitarist Johnny Marr.
 It appears as the sixth track on the band's final album Strangeways, Here We Come (1987).
-Featuring a backdrop of crowd noises from the miners' strike of 1984–85, the song is a favorite of both Morrissey and Marr.
+It features a backdrop of crowd noises from the miners' strike of 1984–85.
+The song is a favourite of both Morrissey and Marr.

 The song was released as the third and final UK single from Strangeways in December 1987.
-Billed as "The Last Single" as the band had already broken up, it reached number 30 in the UK Singles Chart.
+Billed as "the Last Single", as the band had already broken up, it reached number 30 in the UK Singles Chart.

 Despite its commercial underachievement, "Last Night I Dreamt That Somebody Loved Me" has seen critical acclaim for Marr's guitar work and Morrissey's sombre lyricism.
 It has since appeared on multiple compilation albums and has been ranked by music writers as one of the band's best songs.

 Background

 Guitarist Johnny Marr wrote the chord sequence for "Last Night I Dreamt That Somebody Loved Me" after a Smiths concert in October 1986 in Carlisle.
 The piano intro was composed separately.
 Marr later explained:

 The album version contains a one-minute and 55-second introduction, consisting of piano playing against a backdrop of crowd noises from the miners' strike of 1984–85.
-The 7" single release does not include the introduction, while the 12" single does.
+The 7-inch single release does not include the introduction, while the 12-inch single does.
 Both Morrissey and Johnny Marr, the co-writers, have nominated it as the best Smiths song.

-Marr has called the song "the best thing we'd done" and "my favorite track at the time and probably still is."
+Marr has called the song "the best thing we'd done" and "my favourite track at the time and probably still is."
 In a 1993 interview, Marr commented, "Strangeways has its moments, like 'Last Night I Dreamt That Somebody Loved Me'.
-Last time I met Morrissey he said it was his favorite Smiths song.
+Last time I met Morrissey he said it was his favourite Smiths song.
 He might be right."

 Release

 "Last Night I Dreamt That Somebody Loved Me" was released as the final single from the band's 1987 album Strangeways, Here We Come.
-As the band had disbanded prior to the release of Strangeways, the release was billed on posters as "The Last Single."
-Ultimately, the single peaked at number 30 in the UK, continuing the underwhelming chart positioning of its predecessor, "I Started Something I Couldn't Finish."
+As the band had disbanded prior to the release of Strangeways, the release was billed on posters as "the Last Single".
+Ultimately, the single peaked at number 30 in the UK, continuing the underwhelming chart positioning of its predecessor, "I Started Something I Couldn't Finish".

 Morrissey later reflected on the commercial shortcomings of the final two Strangeways singles: